nikon1977/pinnule/README.md

-Vibe coded work in progress.
+mostly vibe coded and is work in progress.